amosproj/amos2022ss04-digital-identity/Documentation/GitPolicies.md

 See this [file](https://github.com/amosproj/amos2022ss04-digital-identity/blob/main/Documentation/HowToCoAuthor.md) for the description.

 ## 6. Git Tags and how to release
-Guide for releasing:
+Steps for releasing during AMOS:
-- Tag a Release-Candidate:
+### Tag a Release-Candidate:
 - Decide oh the commit you want to propose as a release-candidate
 - Copy the SHA (e.g. b0d9955e98f9a9708c55925ad923adabc86005db for sprint 4 release
 - Execute the following on your local shell.
 Mind, the git tag command will ask you to enter a msg.
 Either you will use your default editor (propably vim) or you can use ``-m "my title\n\nmydiscription"``
 ```
 git checkout main
 git pull